STA94720/MM_Best_Practice/README.md

-# Insert Repository Name Here
+# MM Best Practice
 <img src="/thumbnail.png" width="200">

 ## Description
-Insert repository description here.
-Please ensure that a prospective user is able to clearly understand the purpose of this repository from this description.
+This repository will guide you through the process of creating a new repository on GitHub using MM Best Practice guide.

 ## Repository Ownership
-* **Practice**: INSERT HERE
+* **Practice**: All
-* **Sector**: - INSERT HERE
+* **Sector**: All
-* **Original Author(s)**: - INSERT HERE
+* **Original Author(s)**: name surname
-* **Contact Details for Current Repository Owner(s)**: - INSERT HERE
+* **Contact Details for Current Repository Owner(s)**: name.surname@mottmac.com
 ## Installation Instructions
-In order to successfully run the code in this respository, it is recommended that you create a virtual environment and install the required packages from the requirements.txt file provided.
+Download and install GitHub Desktop to clone a repository from GitHub

 ## Running the Code
-Insert instructions on how to run the code here.

 ```
+Follow the instructions from the video located in docs folder of this repository
 ```